IP-CAM/Safecharge-Payments-for-Opencart_v.3.0.2.0/README.md

 SafeCharge plugin for OpenCart version 3.0.0.0 and above

 How to install the plugin manually

+1. Upload the content of Upload folder to the OC install root.
+2. Zip the install.xml file and rename it to some_name.ocmod.zip.
-1. In the admin site go to Extensions > Installer and upload the *.ocmod.zip file.
+3. In the admin site go to Extensions > Installer and upload the *.ocmod.zip file.
-2. After successful install go to Modifications and refresh the catche with the blue button, top right on the page.
+4. After successful install go to Modifications and refresh the catche with the blue button, top right on the page.